 Grant Professionals Association This nonprofit membership association holds annual conferences, publishes a semi-annual journal, and works to establish a formal credentialing process for grant professionals.
 For more information, go to: Grant Professionals Association

 Help A Reporter Out (HARO) provides a chance for nonprofits to get free publicity.
 Founded in 2008 by Peter Shankman, HARO brings nearly 30,000 reporters and bloggers, over 100,000 news sources and thousands of small businesses and nonprofits together to tell their stories, promote their brands and sell their products and services.
 HARO is entirely free to sources and reporters, and unlike a majority of social media services, is independently owned and funded and has been profitable since day one.
 In addition, HARO serves as a vital social networking resource for sources, reporters and advertisers who use the service.
-To learn more, or to sign up and participate, go to: Help a Reporter Out - Free Publicity.
+To learn more, or to sign up and participate, visit the Help a Reporter Out - Free Publicity website.

 IssueLab Forum for Nonprofit Research IssueLab is an online publishing forum for research on the nonprofit sector.
 All research studies posted are on an open archive that is free for professional as well as the general public to access.
 For more information:www.issuelab.org.